fouzdertech/business-suite-doc/Purchasing/Purchase-Orders.md

 # Purchase Orders

-CloudOnex Business Suite provides comprehensive tools for creating, managing, and tracking purchase orders (POs).
+FouzderIT Business Suite provides comprehensive tools for creating, managing, and tracking purchase orders (POs).
 This guide covers all aspects of the purchase order process from creation to fulfillment.

 ## Creating Purchase Orders